1982 Wilkes-Barre shootings

-The 1982 Wilkes-Barre shootings was a spree killing in the United States carried out by George Emil Banks (born June 22, 1942).
-A former Camp Hill prison guard, Banks fatally shot 13 people on September 25, 1982, in Wilkes-Barre, Pennsylvania and Jenkins Township.
-The victims included seven children – five being his own – their mothers, some of their relatives, and one bystander.
-It is the deadliest mass shooting in Pennsylvania's history.
+The 1982 Wilkes-Barre shootings was a spree shooting which occurred in the United States on September 25, 1982, carried out by George Emil Banks, a former Camp Hill prison guard.
+Banks fatally shot 13 people in Wilkes-Barre and Jenkins Township, Pennsylvania.
+The victims included seven children – five being his own – their mothers, their relatives, and one bystander.

-His attorneys argued for the insanity defense, but, following a trial before jurors from Allegheny County and presided over by Luzerne County Common Pleas judge Patrick J. Toole Jr., Banks was convicted of 12 counts of first-degree murder and sentenced to death.
+Banks' attorneys argued for the insanity defense, but, following a trial Banks was convicted of 12 counts of first-degree murder and sentenced to death.

 On November 29, 1990, the Pennsylvania State Legislature barred further use of the electric chair amid debate that electrocution was cruel and unusual punishment; it approved execution by lethal injection.
 Banks's case was appealed and, on December 2, 2004, he received a stay of execution following a determination that he was incompetent for execution.
-On May 12, 2010, Luzerne County Common Pleas judge Joseph Augello declared Banks incompetent to be executed, following a competency hearing held the previous month.
+On May 12, 2010, Banks was declared incompetent to be executed, following a competency hearing held the previous month.
+On November 2, 2025, Banks died in prison at the age of 83.

+The shooting remains the deadliest in the history of Pennsylvania.